-US - China reach framework agreement on trade
+The US and China reach a framework agreement on trade.

-The decision was made after face-to-face discussions on the sidelines of the ASEAN Summit in the Malaysian capital Kuala Lumpur.
+The decision was made after in-person discussions on the sidelines of the ASEAN Summit in Kuala Lumpur, Malaysia.

-Speaking to reporters, US Treasury Secretary Scott Bessent confirmed that the two sides had reached a "very successful" preliminary agreement for the leaders of the two countries to discuss on October 30.
-According to the head of the US financial industry, with this agreement, China may postpone tightening export controls on rare earth minerals and magnets, and avoid the new 100% tariffs that US President Donald Trump has warned will be imposed on Chinese goods from November 1.
+Speaking to reporters, US Treasury Secretary Scott Bessent confirmed that the two sides had reached a "very successful" preliminary agreement for discussion by the leaders of the two countries on October 30th.
+According to the head of the US Treasury, with this agreement, China may postpone tightening export controls on rare earth minerals and magnets, and avoid the new 100% tariffs that US President Donald Trump had warned he would impose on Chinese goods starting November 1st.

-On the Chinese side, Li Chenggang said that both sides had reached a “preliminary consensus” and the next step would be to go through each country’s internal approval processes.
-Li said that the US position was very tough.
-He added that the two sides had undergone very intense consultations and engaged in constructive exchanges to seek solutions and ways to address these concerns.
+On the Chinese side, Li Chenggang said that both sides had reached a "preliminary consensus" and the next step would be to go through each country's internal approval processes.
+Li Chenggang said that the US position was very firm.
+He added that the two sides had undergone very intense consultations and engaged in constructive exchanges to find solutions and ways to address these concerns.

-The positive development comes as the trade truce between the two countries is set to expire on November 10.
-Mr. Bessent said the truce could be extended, depending on the president's decision.
+This positive development comes as the trade truce between the two countries is scheduled to expire on November 10th.
+Mr. Bessent stated that the truce could be extended, depending on the president's decision.
 If so, this would be the second extension since the agreement was first signed in May.

 Source: https://vtv.vn/my-trung-quoc-dat-thoa-thuan-khung-ve-thuong-mai-100251027083655985.htm